-A CPHF/KS run can be restarted from a previous run (even an incomplete run).
+A static CPHF/KS run can be restarted from a previous run (even an incomplete run) by using the RESTART keyword.
+This works for both the first- and second-order perturbed iterative procedures.
 Every CPHF/KS run writes the necessary information for a restart to file fort.31.
 This file must be provided as file fort.32 before running the new calculation with the RESTART keyword.
-GUESSP (SCF guess from density matrix of a previous run, input block 3, page 103) is not applied by default, but its use is recommended.
+GUESSP (SCF guess from density matrix of a previous run, input block 3, page 99) is not applied by default, but its use is recommended.